natis1/Underhero-Modding-API/README.md

 ### Linux:

-3. Install msbuild from your repository
+3. Install msbuild (or mono if msbuild isn't there) from your repository
-4. Run `msbuild underhero-api.sln`
+4. Run `msbuild underhero-api.sln` or `xbuild underhero-api.sln`

 ---

 5. Copy the Assembly-CSharp.dll file from the Output folder into the Underhero_Data/Managed folder, overwriting the existing Assembly-CSharp.dll file
+6. Make a "Mods" folder where your game is installed, you can drop any mods you want to load in here.
-6. Run the game, if you see on the main menu the modding api in the top right corner, you successfully built it.
+7. Run the game, if you see on the main menu the modding api in the top right corner, you successfully built it.

 # Getting Started on Modding